Bloating bites any time of the year, but it can feel particularly frustrating in the summer when swimsuits and crop tops are in abundance.

-Oftentimes, says Berghoff, those reactions are caused by gut dysbiosis, or an imbalance in your gut microbiome.
-“It’s when you have bacterial overload in your gut lining,” she explains.
+Oftentimes, says Berghoff, those reactions are caused by gut dysbiosis or an imbalance in your gut microbiome.
+“It’s when you have the bacterial overload in your gut lining,” she explains.
 “You may have some bad bacteria or parasites, or you may have too much good bacteria — we always want to maintain balance.”

 Bloating is caused by three top triggers: food, the gut microbiome